 Laugh Out Loud.

 This book was laugh out loud funny.
 I say this, of course, because I laughed out loud multiple times.
 I don’t want to spoil anything, but keep your eye on Babushka.
-She won’t fail to disappoint.
+She won’t disappoint.

 Get Your Popcorn!